African spoonbill

 The African spoonbill (Platalea alba) is a long-legged wading bird of the ibis and spoonbill family Threskiornithidae.
 The species is widespread across Africa and Madagascar, including Botswana, Kenya, Mozambique, Namibia, South Africa, and Zimbabwe.
+The species belongs to the genus Platalea, which also includes species such as the Black-faced spoonbill, Eurasian spoonbill, and Roseate spoonbill.

 Biology

-It lives in marshy wetlands with some open shallow water and nests in colonies in trees or reedbeds.
+The African spoonbill lives in marshy wetlands with some open shallow water and nests in colonies in trees or reedbeds.
 They usually don't share colonies with storks or herons.
-The African spoonbill feeds in shallow water, and fishes for various fish, molluscs, amphibians, crustaceans, insects and larvae.
-The animal will swing its open bill side-to-side in the water; when something touches the inside of the bill, the bill snaps shut, catching the prey.
+They feed by moving its flat bill side to side throughout shallow water, snapping up fish, molluscs, amphibians, crustaceans, and insects when detected.
 Long legs and thin, pointed toes enable it to walk easily through varying depths of water.
+Juveniles are born with shorter bills that gradually develop into the species' unique spoon-shaped form as they mature.

 The African spoonbill is almost unmistakable through most of its range.
 The breeding bird is all white except for its red legs and face and long grey spatulate bill.
 It has no crest, unlike the common spoonbill.
 Immature birds lack the red face and have a yellow bill.
 Unlike herons, spoonbills fly with their necks outstretched.